olson-sean-k/wax/README.md

 Wax optionally integrates with the [`miette`][miette] crate, which can be used to capture and display diagnostics.
 This can be useful for reporting errors to users that provide glob expressions.
+Diagnostic reporting, including warnings and help diagnostics, can be enabled with the `diagnostics-report` feature.

 ```
 Error: glob::rule